shivardev/baneblogs/content/blog/opt-reporting-northwest-missouri.md

 If you have already updated  the sevis portal for the employment section, reply to the Auto-generated email such as this “ I have updated my employment in sevis portal”

+{{< notice warning >}}
-{{< warning >}}Make sure you check your emails regularly.
+Make sure you check your emails regularly.
 Personally, it took me 25 days.
 I submitted my initial reporting on Nov 1st and got my I20 Pickup email on Nov 27th.
-This process takes time be patient.{{< /warning >}}
+This process takes time be patient.
+{{< /notice >}}